-One of the funniest truths I've learned to accept the past couple of years, covering weird, amazing travel topics here at About.com, is that some of the strangest places in the world are right down the road from some of the most quotidian.
+One of the funniest truths about travel is that some of the strangest places in the world are right down the road from some of the most quotidian.

 How Big is Wat Phra Dhammakaya?

-Before I get to the big controversy behind Wat Phra Dhammakaya (and be warned: there is a lot of it), let's start with a more superficial bigness: The temple's size.
+Before you read about the big controversy behind Wat Phra Dhammakaya (and be warned: there is a lot of it), start with a more superficial bigness: The temple's size.

 Constructed on a huge plot of land (800 acres) in 1970, Wat Phra Dhammakaya has amassed more than 150 buildings during less than 50 years of existence, which now cover more than 320 hectares combined.
 The center of the grounds is a sphere-shaped stupa (which is unique in and of itself), which is so massive that it is covered with 300,000 Buddha images, all of which are roughly the size of human monks.

-As far as human capacity, it's difficult to measure exactly how many people can fit on the grounds, although it's tempting to extrapolate a number in the range of several hundreds of thousands: More than 150,000 people can fit into the administrative center assembly hall, which takes up only a portion of the temple's footprint.
+As far as human capacity, it's difficult to measure exactly how many people can fit on the grounds of the largest temple in the world, although it's tempting to extrapolate a number in the range of several hundreds of thousands: More than 150,000 people can fit into the administrative center assembly hall, which takes up only a portion of the temple's footprint.

 Indeed, more than 3,000 monks call the temple home on a day-to-day basis, making it the most populous temple in the Kingdom of Thailand.
 They all subscribe to the same school of Buddhist thought: The Dhammakaya Movement.